psachin/psachin.github.io/_posts/2017-03-04-miq-rhv-add_disk.md

 One also needs to create a service dialog which prompts for **disk size** and **disk provisioning type**.
 These fields are then imported by `add_disk`.
 The disk is then attached based on user defined parameters.
-I have imported
+I have imported **Add disk**
 [service dialog](https://gist.github.com/psachin/d601fc54c9ba060c132fbf052af8c7c7) in
-form on yaml for reference.
+form of yaml for reference.

 <p align="center">
 <img src="{{ site.baseurl }}/images/miq-add-disk/dialog_add_disk.png"